The-Relational-Technology-Project/prompts/community_supplies.md

 A neighborhood-powered sharing system where neighbors lend and borrow supplies to make parties and gatherings stress-free, joyful, and low-cost.

 ---

-## Core Principles
-- **Celebration-first**: Anchor the experience in joyful gatherings, not transactions.
-- **Trust + Reciprocity**: Encourage both lending and borrowing to normalize sharing.
-- **Playful + Inviting**: Use colorful gradients, friendly icons, and celebratory copy.
-- **Simple + Lightweight**: Prioritize ease of use—no complex rentals or payments.

----